google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 estimate arrival time based on traffic and distance predict crop yield based on weather, time of year

-Also, logistic regression is a classification technique (with a binary target), and it can be confusing.
+Note: *logistic* regression is a classification technique (with a binary target), and the similar names can be confusing.
 But typically, when we say "regression" we mean predicting a continuous variable.
 -->

 ---

-## Sequences
+# Sequences
 Suggest the next value in a sequence

 <!--
 Finally, sequence prediction suggests what might come next, based on previous examples.

+Concepts:
+* models:types:sequence-prediction
 -->

 ---

+# Sequences
 ![Image](res/sequences.gif)

 <!--